MRJordanGracia/pairing-candidate-mrjordan/README-Maria-Rosa.md

 # pairing-candidate-maria-rosa

 It was not possible for me to access to Pokémon urls from my computer, so I searched for other public API and in this case the one that
-I used is https://swapi.dev/api, the documentation about the API can be find here https://swapi.dev/documentation.
+I used is https://swapi.py4e.com/api, the documentation about the API can be find here https://swapi.py4e.com/documentation.
-The two endpoints used here in the test are https://swapi.dev/api/people (get all the individual person or character within the Star Wars universe) and https://swapi.dev/api/films (get all the film resources of Star Wars).
+The two endpoints used here in the test are https://swapi.py4e.com/api/people (get all the individual person or character within the Star Wars universe) and https://swapi.py4e.com/api/films (get all the film resources of Star Wars).
+It is accessible out of the vpn.

 Regarding the suggested improvements: